 If healthcare consulting piques your interest, understanding the nature of the job and knowing what companies look for in a candidate can help you determine if it’s a good fit.

-Julie Potyraj is the community manager for [email protected] and [email protected], both offered by the Milken Institute School of Public Health at the George Washington University.
+Julie Potyraj is the community manager for MHA@GW and MPH@GW, both offered by the Milken Institute School of Public Health at the George Washington University.
 For several years, she served as a community development specialist in Zambia coordinating youth empowerment programs and reproductive health education.
-She is currently an [email protected] student focusing on health communications.
+She is currently an MPH@GW student focusing on health communications.
 Follow her on twitter @jpotterRay.